-5. In addition, the Campus Access Services office reserves for itself the right to require its own evaluation of a student when it is dissatisfied with the quality of the presenting documentation.
+5. In addition, the Accessibility Resources Center reserves for itself the right to require its own evaluation of a student when it is dissatisfied with the quality of the presenting documentation.

 To view guidelines for a specific disability, please click the appropriate documentation guideline on the left.
 The following documentation guidelines are available:

 - Learning Disabilities